 We tried to convey some of the Montana Big Sky feel through some unusual studio effects which included flanging the strings and fading the ending with a lonely wind effect.

-highway -- we're southern bound
+down the highway -- we're southern bound

 Wind from the bus blows the sweet grass 'round